21 Simply Stunning Bird Photos of Cardinals

 Perching in a Pine Tree

-“This was my lucky day because cardinals are my favorite songbird.
+“This was my lucky day because my favorite songbirds are cardinals.
 The only problem was that this particular bird wasn’t showing up in my backyard.
 So what I did was came up with the idea to play cardinal birdcalls.
 It worked.
 Within 30 minutes, cardinals start showing up from everywhere,” says Ronald Washington.
 Psst—have you ever seen a yellow Northern cardinal?

 Bird Bath Hair

 “I was looking outside my window where the bird bath is, and saw this majestic looking male cardinal.
 I’d been taking pictures out the same window earlier in the morning so my photo gear was close by and ready.
 Truly a rare occasion to have a beautiful bird posing in a great spot,” says Leah Hallett.
-Love to watch birds?
-Here’s 7 ways to be a better birder.
+Meet the pyrrhuloxia: desert cardinal of the Southwest.

 “This white male cardinal lives at the Living Museum in Newport News, Virginia,” says Diane Atterson.
-Learn the difference between albino and leucistic birds.
+Check out more photos of white cardinals and leucistic birds.

 Strike a Pose

 “I used a Canon Rebel T2i to capture this photo of a male cardinal.
 I make my own suet and the birds love it!
 This cardinal had been eating from the suet feeder when he dropped down to this fence post to work on a sunflower seed.
 Once he finished he looked up to the feeder, ready to fly back up, and I caught him in this pose,” says Sheila Babin.
-Follow this recipe to make suet for birds.
+Do cardinals mate for life?

 Ready for Her Closeup

-“This is a photo of a female northern cardinal at my deck feeder in Coolville, Ohio.
+“This is a photo of a female northern cardinal bird at my deck feeder in Coolville, Ohio.
 It was taken with a Canon Rebel t5 with a 300 mm lens,” says Shawn Parsons.
+What does a cardinal’s call sound like?

 “I have a feeder in my yard in Grand Island, New York, and the timid Northern cardinal was patiently waiting for his turn,” says Joe Martin.
 Discover the 3 types of seeds and feeders birds love best.

 “I chose this picture of cardinals because it’s a bird behavior we don’t always get to witness.
 I shoot with a Canon 5si Rebel EOS,” says Anne Sipe.
-We asked the bird experts: Do cardinals mate for life?
+We asked the bird experts: Check out sweet photos that show how birds flirt and attract mates.

 “I have made made several bird feeders, and this is one of my cardinals eating from one of them.
 I so enjoy watching them from the window!” says Vicky Schabel.
 Learn how to make your own DIY teacup bird feeder.